This article was updated on December 20, 2017 and May 8, 2017 to reflect the latest AWS pricing and policies

 However, this assumes fully utilized instances and that AWS will maintain the same On-Demand pricing for the entire year, which history tells us is not likely.
 Keep in mind that when AWS drops prices for On-Demand or Reserved Instances, you must continue to pay for previously purchased RIs at the rate from the date of your purchase, even if you’re paying monthly.

 For the sake of comparison, what if AWS were to drop m4 instance prices by 30% a few months after your RI contract starts?
-They dropped them by 30% in March 2014, for example, and by 25% for some instance types/regions in November 2016.
+They dropped them by 30% in March 2014, for example, by 25% for some instance types/regions in November 2016, and as much as 17% in May 2017.
 Let’s take that 30% as an example.
 Assuming this, the On-Demand price for one m4.large instance could go as low as $657.
 In that situation, your annual savings would only be 23%, not the 42% you thought you would get.

 One-Year Term – Nothing Upfront